 Entity Type

-An entity type describes a class of entities with the same set of properties1.
-For example, a person has a name and a birthday.
+An entity type describes a class of entities with the same set of properties[1].
+For example, every person has a name and a birthday.
+Hence person is an entity type.

 An entity can have one or more entity types.